This page is being updated because apparently it’s not sufficiently clear that I am in fact A LADY.

-To answer further questions that keep coming up: My name is Premee Mohamed.
+To answer further questions that keep coming up: Use my Press Kit page if you're actually looking for a bio!
+My name is Premee Mohamed.
 Yes, it’s an unusual first name for any gender in Hindi; it’s actually a noun, sort of like naming your kid Apple.
 I’m the only Premee ever born in Alberta according to this website.
 My parents are from South America.
 “You don’t look South American!”
 Indeed; we’re of Indian descent, because of the historical British influx of indentured Indians into Guyana.
 I say ‘Fuck colonialism and empires!’ a fair amount.
 When asked about my heritage you can say ‘Indo-Caribbean’ or ‘Indo-Guyanese.’

-I was born in Canada, I only speak English (plus French when I’m drunk), I have a flat and distinctive central Albertan accent, I don’t have an English degree, I have two science degrees, and I am represented by Michael Curry of DMLA.
+I was born in Canada, I live in Edmonton, I only speak English (plus French when I’m drunk), I have a flat and distinctive central Albertan accent, I don’t have an English degree, I have two science degrees, and I am represented by Michael Curry of DMLA.
 He’s very smart and nice and has managed to not make the Curry/Indian joke yet, so I just made it for you.
-If you need a real bio, please use the one on the Press Kit page!

 Frankly, part of me is stunned that I have made enough writer friends or become enough of a name (?)
 (I can’t tell which) that people are contacting me to blurb their books!
 But, it keeps happening, and now it appears that I need An One (1) Official Policy.

 It is: I am delighted to take a look at your book to see if I can blurb it!
 The request must come from your editor and if I am able to and choose to blurb it, my blurb will go back to your editor.

 “But that means I can’t send you my self-published book!”